-Jill Jones is a graphic and web designer and writer/editor with 20+ years of on-the-job experience under her belt.
-Not only has she mastered the industry trade Adobe software in her years as a professional designer, but she has also faced nearly every possible challenge that presents itself to a designer, and has resolved each one with intelligence, creativity, and professionalism.
+Jill Jones is a graphic designer, web designer/developer, and writer/editor with 20+ years of on-the-job experience under her belt.
+As a professional in the industry, she has faced nearly every possible challenge that presents itself to a designer, and has resolved each with intelligence, creativity, and professionalism.
 She knows the ins and outs of both digital and print design, print shop interactions, vendor relations, meeting deadlines, and multiple project management.

-More recently, Jill was employed with a major car manufacturer as the sole designer in their Human Resources & Engagement (HRE) department.
+More recently, she was employed with a major car manufacturer as the sole designer in their Human Resources & Engagement (HRE) department.
 There she designed the Associate Handbook that is given to all employees upon hire.
-She was also responsible for designing, developing, and maintaining the two websites that were utilized to interact with the associates of their suppliers.
-The sites also promoted their large-scale conferences as well as training classes for both suppliers and associates.
-She designed the department logos, conference logos, promotional material and signage, and interoffice ads that were displayed on the company TV for associates.
-Her skills were such that she was sought out by other departments within the company to assist them with their website and design needs as well.
-Within this position she was also involved in the company’s introduction to and implementation of social media as well as their conference planning.
+She was also responsible for the design, development, and maintenance of the two websites that were utilized to interact with the associates of their suppliers.
+The sites also promoted their large-scale supplier conferences as well as training classes for both suppliers and associates.
+She designed the department logos, conference logos, promotional material and signage, and interoffice ads that were displayed on the internal company TV for associates.
+Within this position, she was also involved in the company’s introduction to and implementation of social media as well as their conference planning.

-In addition to owning J-Squared Creative Services, Jill also currently serves in a contracted capacity as the Marketing Communications Manager for PolymerOhio Inc., the Central Ohio affiliate for the Ohio Manufacturing Extension Partnership (MEP).
-She handles all aspects of promotion and marketing of the business, including but not limited to: website design and development, design of all marketing materials, social media management, writing and editing, and event planning.
+In addition to owning J-Squared Creative Services, she also currently serves in a contracted capacity as the Marketing Communications Manager for PolymerOhio Inc., the Central Ohio affiliate for the Ohio Manufacturing Extension Partnership (MEP).
+She handles all aspects of promotion and marketing communication of the business, including but not limited to website design and development, design of all marketing materials, social media management, writing and editing, and event planning.

-Jill began her artistic development long ago in grade school and soon developed into a traditional paint and canvas artist, occasionally incorporating other mediums as well.
-In her early years after high school, she used to both paint and sketch portraits for people.
-When computers came along, she delved right in without fear and discovered that she had nearly the same affinity for them as she did for art.
-So logically, she married the two and became a graphic designer.
-She also has an exceptionally high aptitude for writing and editing, a true plus for any designer, and has even written and published a fiction novel.
-In fact, she has been writing longer than she has been designing.
+Jill’s creative development began in grade school and, over her middle and high school years, she developed into a traditional paint and canvas artist, occasionally incorporating other mediums as well.
+In her early years after high school, she both painted and sketched portraits for people.
+When finally exposed to computers in an office environment in 1988, she delved right in and discovered that she had nearly the same affinity for computers as she did for art.
+It only made sense that she combined the two.
+She was already an employed graphic and website designer, hired based on her portfolio, when she finally returned to college to pursue a design degree.
+In addition to her design talents, she also possesses a high aptitude for writing and editing.